albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 #### What's the difference between inner instance classes and inner static classes?

-Difference for inner instance classes, an inner static class is not automatically linked to the parent object.
+Difference for inner instance classes, an inner static class is not automatically linked to the enclosing object.
 Therefore, an inner static class, cannot access the state of the enclosing object as the inner instance class does.

 Consider the following example.